 Part of the plan was to find Doflamingo's artificial devil fruit factory on Dressrosa, and Brook was among Nami, Chopper, and Momonosuke waiting on the Thousand Sunny.

 He was once a fighter in the surprise-attack squadron of an unknown kingdom.
 In addition to his sword skill, Brook's lightweight skeleton body gives him great speed and the ability to jump extraordinarily high.
 His body is so light that he is even capable of running on water, however, Brook is still powerless if submerged in water, like all Devil Fruit users.
 Brook is also an excellent musician, displaying the ability to play any instrument at a highly skilled level.

-Brook ate the Revive-Revive Fuit (ヨミヨミの実, Yomi Yomi no Mi).
-This is a paramecia-type devil fruit that had no real positive effect until he died.
+Brook ate the Revive-Revive Fuit (ヨミヨミの実, Yomi Yomi no Mi), a Paramecia-type Devil Fruit that had no real positive effect until he died.
 This fruit allowed Brook's soul to return to his body after his death.
 He really didn't know the extent of his powers, but he realized the power was in his soul.
 Though Brook is not immortal, he can't die as long as his bones aren't damaged.
 His body is very literally moved by the power of his soul.

 Through his music, he could influence people to sleep or even hallucinate by pressing out his soul.

 As Brook trained for two years, he discovered that he could project his soul out of his body.
 He can travel through walls and can go relatively unseen